industrialsynthfreak/xr3/README.md

 - Absolute position (1D)
 - Casing/moderator type
 - Casing/moderator thickness
-- Thickness of the scintillator
+- Scintillator thickness

 ### Experiment options

 - Exposition time
 - Number of ADC channels
 - Detector energy resolution (sadly you should set it by yourself)
-- ADC CFD threshold
+- ADC CFD threshold in MeV
-- ADC max energy/ max signal
+- ADC max energy/ max signal in MeV

 ### What you can get

-- Console data about isotope x-ray lines (events, efficiency, absorption values, etc.).
+- Console data about all energy lines (events, efficiency, absorption values, etc.).
 If you just want some basic info about detector efficiency, in config.ini set 'console_output_type' to PARTIAL
 - Modelled spectra (if matplotlib/numpy installed)
-- Save detectors/isotope compositions and share them with your friends (just joking, don't do that, I'm serious)
+- Save detectors/isotope compositions and share them with your friends ( just joking, don't do that, I'm serious)

 ## Issues

-- Possibly it won't work properly in very close source-detector relative positioning.
+- Possibly it won't work properly at a very close source-detector relative positioning.
 - No other radiation (excl x-ray/gamma)
 - Linear interpolation of mass attenuation / photoabsorption coefficients
 - Point isotropic sources only
-- All detectors are simulated as cylinders oriented to a source
+- All detectors are source-oriented cylinders
 - Technically only 1D scene configuration
-- Very simple Compton-effect simulation
+- Faked Compton-effect simulation
 - No pair production yet
-- No simultaneous detection events and no temporal resolution
+- No simultaneous detection events or temporal resolution
-- No inner radioactivity
+- No inner radioactivity (for LaBr3 for example)
-- Background simulation is stupid
+- Background simulation is still kinda stupid

 ## ToDo list